Manjunath1806/TheRitual/README.md

 # TheRitual
-This one is supposed a rite of passage and i'm no exception to it.
+This one is supposed to be a rite of passage and i'm no exception to it.
 HELLO WORLD!!